gaehlerm/SoftwareEngineering/README.md

 ### Refactoring is dynamic

-Also consider that waterfall refactoring is bound to fail just as most waterfall projects are.
+Waterfall refactoring is bound to fail just as most waterfall projects are.
 Refactoring is concrete.
 Just as normal coding, it consists of a learning process.
 It’s a feedback loop.
 It usually has to be done incrementally and endless planning sessions are a waste of time.
 Every couple of lines you write you learn so many new things that require you to adapt the refactoring plans.
 Possibly you even have to drop these grand plans all together because you realize they just won’t work.
 And software engineering is concrete.
 You can have as many beautiful plans as you want.
 If they don’t work out, they are worthless.

 You have to face the facts.
 Waterfall refactoring is not working out.
 Instead you have to follow the actual dynamics of making changes, learning more about your code and adapting your future changes.
 These three steps are the only way how refactoring is done.